Rural Minnesota needs you to vote.

 - In 2021, eight Southern MN counties received a combined $12 million in their annual revenue payments from wind energy production taxes.
 (Energy production tax revenue is largely unrestricted and can be added directly to a county or township’s general fund.)

-- A Report by the Center for Rural Affairs shows how some counties are using this money to reduce tax burdens, update aging infrastructure, and kickstart new initiatives.
+- A Report by the Center for Rural Affairs shows how some host counties are using this money to reduce tax burdens, update aging infrastructure, and kickstart new initiatives.

 - Morris, population 5,000, has used state financing to fund a host of local renewable energy projects – saving the city money for other needs.